Part of the Please don’t Volunteer – 9 part series

 Why do you volunteer?

 Do you feel it is your responsibility to contribute?
 Are you hoping to get something in return, such as win more business, improve your brand equity, or learn a new skill?
-Well, I have a suggestion: stop volunteering, your brand and your purpose depends on it!
+Well, I have a suggestion: stop volunteering, your brand and your purpose depend on it!

 Over the last ten years, I have not been a volunteer for my Professional Association, nor the YouMeWe Foundation.
 I have been a Professional Contributor.